okcashpro/okcash/docs/community/Contributors/index.md

     - Develop characters and scenarios that showcase the potential of AI agents
     - Collaborate with artists to create immersive, multimedia experiences

 2. **Improve Documentation**
     - Write clear, concise, and accessible documentation
     - Create tutorials, guides, and FAQs to help users get started
-    - Provide examples and use cases to demonstrate Eliza's capabilities
+    - Provide examples and use cases to demonstrate OKai's capabilities

 ### For Artists and Creators